smtilson/pp5-ml-dashboard/README.md

 I did not validate any other code as the app is built with streamlit and so it generates all relevant HTML and JavaScript.

+### Bugs

+#### Bugs Fixed
+A lot of debugging took place during the writing of the notebooks and was therefore not documented.

+* Bug: Streamlit not loading anything other than basic text and select boxes.
+  * Fix: The plot was not loading because I wasn't using the proper streamlit commands.

+* Bug: qq-plots stopped working.
+  * Fix: This was due to a change in the versions of some of the packages.
+In order to fix this, I used SciPy instead to generate the same plots instead of Pingouin.

+* Bug: Jarque-Bera test for normality no longer working.
+  * Fix: This was due to a change in the versions of some of the packages.
+I used SciePy to do the test and generated custom code to produce a result similar to what Pingouin was producing.

+* Bug: The find_feature is producing kept and drop lists that overlap.
+  * Fix: Something was being added to one of the lists in the incorrect conditional statement.

+* Bug: When visualizing the Elbow method or the Silhouette scores with yellowbrick, there is a missing font warning/notification.
+  * Fix: Changing the versions of certain packages addressed this.

+* Bug: When trying to do a grid search, I got the error Nonetype object has no attribute set_params.
+  * Fix: I was using the default base estimator and didn't realize that if I wanted to modify the parameters of the internal base estimator I needed to still pass the base estimetor to the Adaptive Boost model.
+Note, this is no longer relevant since I did not work with parameters of the base estimator for the Adaptive Boost model.

+* Bug: Grid search produced hundreds of warnings such as FutureWarning and DataConversionWarning.
+  * Fix: I found multiple solutions but none of them seemed to work on their own.
+In the end, I combined suppressing the warnings using the warning package, using logging to capture the warnings, and setting an environment variable.

+* Bug: During the generation of Profile Reports by ydata package, I got the error "Error rendering output item using 'jupyter-ipywidget-renderer'".
+  * Fix: This error was addressed by running the notebooks in the browser with gitpod instead of on my laptop remotely using gitpod.

+#### Bugs Left In

+* Bug: Prediction button sometimes redirects to Summary page.
+  * Reason for leaving in: No error or warning message is given and the bug is not consistently reproducible.
+Navigating back to the Predictor page and trying again yields a successful prediction.

+* Bug: Some notebooks, like 07, become quite slow.
+  * Reason for leaving in: I can not figure out the cause of this. temporary fix seems to be making a copy of the notebook file and working with the copy.
+I tried looking online, contacting Tutor Support, and the Predictive Analytics slack channel.
+Tutor Support was unable to help and the request on the predictive analytics channel did not generate a single reply.

+* Bug: The data set is missing regular season data from the 2012-2013 season.
+  * Reason for leaving in: This is not entirely a bug.
+It was noticed only during notebook 07.
+I did not retrieve the missing data and add it to the dataset because working with the NBA api is out of the scope of the project and I didn't feel it significantly impacted the results of the project.

 ## References
 ### Influences